-The Foundation for Child Development (FCD) is the oldest private, independent, grantmaking foundation in the nation with a sustained focus on improving the life prospects of children.
-Over the course of its 100-plus-year history, FCD has contributed to the field of child development by supporting research, policy formation, programs, and advocacy.
+The Foundation for Child Development is the oldest private, independent, grantmaking foundation in the nation with a sustained focus on improving the well-being and developmental trajectory of young children.
+Over the course of its 120-plus-year history, the Foundation has contributed to the field of child development by supporting research, policy formation, effective practice, and advocacy.

 The Foundation for Child Development started as an Auxiliary Board of the New York City Children’s Aid Society in 1899 and was incorporated as a voluntary agency in 1900.
 From the start, the mission focused on affirming the public responsibility for the education of children.
 Leading the Auxiliary Board, Mabel Irving Jones, a concerned citizen and advocate, and her colleagues worked to ensure access to formal education for children with physical disabilities, as many were homebound, in the early twentieth century.
 By 1904, nearly 120 school-aged children with disabilities were attending school outside of the home.
 In 1906, Public School 104 of the New York City Board of Education operated the first public school class for children with physical disabilities.

 In 1908, the Auxiliary Board was established as the Association for the Aid of Crippled Children (AACC) separate from the Children’s Aid Society to teach and aid children with disabilities, including victims of polio.
 The AACC was supported entirely by public contributions and employed trained nurses to oversee school nurse services and health services.
 In addition to providing braces and other therapeutic devices and transportation to school and health clinics, the AACC also established physical rehabilitation facilities.
 By 1940, over 30,000 children benefited from these services.
 In 1913, the Foundation’s mission of utilizing research to inform policy and practice was cemented through supporting large-scale survey studies of city neighborhoods (Cherry Hill and Yorkville), children’s health’s needs, and access to services.